ArkEcosystem/AIPs/AIPS/aip-15.md

 Benefits
 ==========

 Configured listeners would be running in the background.
-RESTHOOKS are also very important for IoT where smaller devices can listen and handle the events.
+WEBHOOK are also very important for IoT where smaller devices can listen and handle the events.

 Users/developers - would get simple lightweight and efficient rule based event-subscription that notifies the subscribers of “events” without the need of installing additional tools, servers, etc... just to listen to the chain.
 Developers get event based notification; and they can continue to work with their dApp from there.